 Worried about his family history of lung cancer, Joe looked for answers.
 Originally from Muskogee, Oklahoma, Joe started smoking at 17 years old, and smoked day and night for 35 years.

 “Smoking is by far the leading risk factor for lung cancer.
-Patients typically don’t show any signs or symptoms until the disease has progressed to the later stages, possibly limiting treatment options,” says Richard Wasley, M.D., medical director of imaging at Saddleback Memorial.
+Patients typically don’t show any signs or symptoms until the disease has progressed to the later stages, possibly limiting treatment options,” says Richard Wasley, M.D., medical director of imaging at Saddleback Medical Center.
 “For patients like Joe, it’s critical that they’re screened annually.
 That’s the best way for us to discover the smallest changes so we can take action right away.”

 Lung cancer is the leading cause of cancer death for men and women.
 With state-of-the-art imaging technology, caring cancer specialists are committed to early diagnosis to help keep patients cancer-free and enjoying their lives.